kyungjin-lee/20-GROOT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Source code for project "GROOT: A Real-time Streaming System of High-Fidelity Volumetric Videos" (MobiCom'20)
+Official source code for project "GROOT: A Real-time Streaming System of High-Fidelity Volumetric Videos" (MobiCom'20)

 <p align="right">(<a href="#top">back to top</a>)</p>